In my speaker role, I am often asked by someone, “How important is luck with respect to becoming rich?”

 - They take risks.
 What makes a risk a risk, is the impossibility of knowing everything you need to know in order to succeed.
 As a result, mistakes are made.
 These mistakes teach you what works and what doesn’t work.
 Mistakes help you stumble onto unique processes that help automate success.
 These new processes create good luck.

 - They experiment.
 Like risk, experimentation reveals what works and what doesn’t work.
-Same outcome as taking risks – you stumble upon unique process that help you automate success.
+The same outcome as taking risks – you stumble upon the unique processes that help you automate success.
 These new processes create good luck.

 - They forge good habits.
 When you are chasing a dream, almost by default, you must create goals in order to realize your dream.
 Embedded in every goal is action.
 Actions that work, you habitualize.
 These new habits help automate success and create good luck.